RobinHoutevelts/lando/MAC.md

 updated.
 You'll need to switch to a previous openssl implementation.

 `brew switch openssl 1.0`

+or if fnm stopped working: `brew upgrade Shiz/tap/fnm`

 This might not work, but it'll tell you which versions are installed.
 I bet ya you'll be able to use one that works.